 Explore the coastline of one of the most historic towns in South Carolina.
 You'll get a chance to parasail, jet ski, and wakeboard in and around the Atlantic Ocean and Intercoastal Waterway.
 On the second day you'll sea kayak to Capers Island, one of Charleston's undeveloped barrier islands.
 Get a full schedule for the Charleston trip.

-Nantahala river rafting and Zipline course (10 spots available)
+Nantahala river rafting and Zipline course (TRIP IS FULL)

 Discover the Blue Ridge Mountains—200 feet from the ground.
 Take a 3 1/2-hour zipline tour with Navitat Canopy Adventures for a breathtaking view of North Carolina's mountain scenery.
 The trip includes whitewater rafting on the Nantahala River.
 Get a full schedule for the Nantahala trip.

 Faculty members on the 2015 trip: George Lipscomb, Education Department and Greg Springsteen, Chemistry Department.